Why Travel Agency Business Choosing Online Travel Portal?

-While online startups exist to handle each of these difficulties, the average traveller does not realise the need for these services until it is too late.
+While online startups exist to handle each of these difficulties, the average traveller does not realize the need for these services until it is too late.

-In contrast, a travel agency can provide all of these services under one roof.
+In contrast, a travel agency business can provide all of these services under one roof.

 Clients that purchase a trip package that includes all of these value-added services are more likely to keep and develop their business.